What’s the Largest Hard Drive You Can Buy? [August 2020]

-The latest drive from the Ultra Star series is a 15TB giant which is primarily used in video surveillance and cloud storage systems.
+The latest drive from the Ultra Star series is a 20TB giant that is primarily used in video surveillance and cloud storage systems.
 However, a 12TB version prior to this one is currently available in stores, making it the second-largest hard drive you can purchase.

 Similar to Toshiba’s MG08, it has 7,200 RPM and 512MB buffer.
 The helium technology is essential for the drive’s large capacity.
 This is because a gas that has less density reduces the aerodynamic force and improves the spinning of the drive’s discs.
 As such, more platters can fit into one drive and the power usage is greatly reduced.

 Western Digital RED